Laser induced Compton Scattering to Dark Matter in Effective Field Theory: Calculation of laser induced Compton scattering to DM pair

 \section{Calculation of laser induced Compton scattering to DM pair}

-In this section, we calculate the laser induced Compton scattering to DM pair in details.
+In this section, we calculate in detail the laser induced Compton scattering to DM pair.
 Our calculations are categorized based on the effective operators of different bilinear products.
 For convenience, we adopt the method of helicity amplitude in terms of the density matrices of production and decay.